MiNat015/NavSense/README.md

 - **iOS**: Version 17.0 or later
 - **Device**: iPhone or iPad with LiDAR sensor (iPhone 12 Pro and later, iPad Pro 2020 and later)

+## Frameworks

+The following frameworks are used in this project and are included in the iOS SDK.
+No additional installation is required:

+- **ARKit**: For Augmented Reality features and LiDAR sensor integration
+- **RealityKit**: For 3D rendering and scene understanding
+- **SwiftUI**: For building the user interface
+- **Combine**: For reactive programming patterns
+- **AVFoundation**: For audio playback and management
+- **CoreHaptics**: For haptic feedback generation

 ## Installation

 1. **Clone the Repository**